Canadian-Sheep-Federation/CSFIntershipAssessment2023/cat-fact-API-app/README.md

 To use the web app follow the instructions:

 1. This web app uses ReactJS and NodeJS.
-Please download the latest version of NodeJS.
+Please download the latest version of NodeJS and React.
 2. Copy the cat-fact-API-app folder and everything inside into onto your computer/working environment.
 3. Inside the cat-fact-API-app folder, run "npm install" to download all the necessary dependencies.
 If needed, run "npm audit fix --force" to fix broken dependencies.
 4. Run "npm start" to get the app running.